-Given the important stakes associated with the Texas program, the validity of interpretations and uses of test scores is critical.
-The intended interpretations of test results are stated in the policy definitions of the performance levels, which are provided in the "STAAR Standard Setting Technical Report" available on the STAAR Performance Standards webpage of TEA's Student Assessment Division website.
+Given the important stakes associated with the Texas assessment program, the validity of interpretations and uses of test scores is critical.
+The intended interpretations of test results are stated in the policy definitions of the performance levels, which are provided on the STAAR Performance Standards webpage of TEA's Student Assessment Division website.

 Measures of student progress express a comparison between current and previous student performance.
 Student progress information provides essential context to understanding students' current performance.
-For example, consider a student who achieves Level II: Satisfactory Academic Performance on a STAAR assessment.
-The interpretation of Level II performance would depend on the performance the student achieved in the previous year.
-If the student achieved Level I: Unsatisfactory Academic Performance in the previous year, then the student made notable progress this year by advancing a performance level.
-However, if the student had achieved Level III: Advanced Academic Performance in the previous year, then the interpretation of Level II this year would be quite different because the student regressed a performance level.
+For example, consider a student who achieves Approaches Grade Level on a STAAR assessment.
+The interpretation of Approaches Grade Level performance would depend on the performance the student achieved in the previous year.
+If the student achieved Did Not Meet Grade Level performance in the previous year, then the student made notable progress this year by advancing a performance level.
+However, if the student had achieved Meets Grade Level performance in the previous year, then the interpretation of Approaches Grade Level performance this year would be quite different because the student regressed a performance level.

 Student progress information can also provide insight to help set future performance goals.
-For example, a worthy goal would be for all students to achieve at or above

-Level II on the STAAR assessments.
+For example, one goal would be for all students to achieve at or above Meets Grade Level performance on the STAAR assessments.
 When considered together, student progress measures and current performance can be used to set reasonable, individual goals.
-For those students who have not yet reached Level II, progress measures can be used to evaluate whether a student is on track to meet Level II in a future year.
-To that end, TEA calculates a STAAR on-track measure, which provides information about whether a student is on track to be at or above the Level II standard in a future target year.
+For those students who have not yet reached Meets Grade Level performance, progress measures can be used to evaluate whether a student is on track to meet the Meets Grade Level performance in a future year.
+To that end, TEA calculates a STAAR on-track measure, which provides information about whether a student is on track to be at or above the Meets Grade Level performance standard in a future target year.
 Using gain scores, individual students are categorized as Not On Track or On Track toward the target year.
-In 2016, on-track measures were available STAAR reading in grades 4-7, STAAR Spanish reading in grade 4, and STAAR mathematics in grades 4-8.
+In 2018, on-track measures were available for STAAR reading in grades 4-7, STAAR Spanish reading in grade 4, and STAAR mathematics in grades 4-8.
 Details about the calculation of STAAR on-track measures are provided in the "STAAR On-Track Measure Q&A" available on the Progress Measures webpage of TEA's Student Assessment Division website.